ihnguyen/nutrition/README.md

 </details>

 ### Logistic Regression
-The logistic model has a 76% accuracy.
+The logistic model has a 76% accuracy and 70.8% ROC AUC value.
 Females are more likely to have sleep trouble than males.
 Increasing age, days with poor mental health, depression, weight, days with poor physical health, smoking at least 100 cigarettes in their life, and consuming at least 12 drinks of alcohol in one year will increase the probability of sleep trouble.

 <details><summary>Figure 3a: Predictions</summary>
 <p>